sachih/sachih.github.io/index.md

 * S. Hemachandra, T. Kollar, N. Roy, and S. Teller, "Following and interpreting narrated guided tours," in Proc.
 IEEE Int'l Conf. on Robotics and Automation (ICRA), 2011, pp. 2574-2579.

 *¹ Equally contributing authors*

+## Patents:
+* Granted Patent (11315260 and 11830203) - Geo-motion and appearance aware data association
+* Granted Patent 12230035 - Systems and methods for detecting a reflection artifact in a point cloud
+* Pending Pending Pub.
+No: 20210124351 - Onboard cluster tracking system
+* Pending Pending Pub.
+No: 20240391487 - Using sliced data to evaluate machine learning models used for autonomous vehicle operation
+* Pending Pending Pub.
+No: 20240286635 - Systems and techniques for classification of signs and gestures of traffic controllers
+* Pending Pending Pub.
+No: 20240400108 - Perception and understanding of vulnerable road users
+* Pending Pending Pub.
+No: 20240400109  Perception and understanding of Vehicles

 ---